Caring and Maintaining Lithium Batteries

 Be sure the power connection has no faults and do not use power boards and extension leads, as sparks can cause battery fires.
 The battery must be charged after every use, regardless of the time used.
 When charging, it is recommended the ambient temperature is between 5°C - 30°C.

 It is recommended that you do not leave the battery connected to the powered charger for longer than 10 hours.
-This is in line with new "best practice" recommendations of removing your battery off charge once it is fully charged.
+This is inline with new "best practice" recommendations.

 Knowing the signs of a damaged lithium battery

 There are two terminals on the battery, these will engage to the buggy when the locking lever is engaged.
 A locking lever that is difficult to operate could indicate that the battery is damaged.

 Pay attention to the plastic shell of your battery; cracks and damage to the battery housing can let water into the battery, causing a risk of fire.
 You may not be able to see physical damage if your lithium battery has water damage.